pepkit/pepspec/docs/looper/pipeline-tiers.md

 ## Sample pipelines

 The typical use case is sample-level pipelines.
 These are run with `looper run`.
-Pipeline interface defining a sample pipeline must to include `pipeline_type: "sample"` statement.
+Pipeline interface defining a sample pipeline must include `pipeline_type: "sample"` statement.

 ## Project pipelines